 An IEC work permit allows you to work while you are in Canada legally for 12 - 24 months.
 For EA Ski & Snowboard interns, this means you will be able to work at your chosen ski resort once you pass your instructor exams.

-How to apply for a working holiday visa for Canada
+How to apply for a working holiday visa to become a ski or snowboard instructor in Canada

 The steps below will explain the application process for Canada working holiday visas.